Click here for a list of the 2016 Board of Governors

 Education: Bachelor of Degree in Law , Swinburne University of Technology (Australia) in Corporate Law, Singapore Institute of Management

-Jonathan is the General Director of Sandhill Scientific Vietnam, a wholly-owned FDI subsidiary of one of the world’s leading medical device companies specializing in gastrointestinal diagnostic equipment.
-Sandhill opened its Vietnam manufacturing operation in Binh Duong, December 2010, representing the “third wave” of US high technology investment in Vietnam.
+Jonathan is the General Director of Medovations Vietnam, a member of the Diversatek group of medical technology companies.
+Medovations opened its Vietnam manufacturing operation in Binh Duong, December 2010, representing the “third wave” of US high technology investment in Vietnam, and continues to expand.

-In 2012, Jonathan helped form AmCham’s first Manufacturing Committee and served as its Chairman.
-The Committee was established to increase the value of AmCham membership for its manufacturing sector members, including the supporting supply chain, by providing networking opportunities and collaborative solutions which could not be achieved as effectively by individual member companies.
-The committee enjoyed a great start with more than 40 AmCham manufacturing leaders having participated in its monthly meetings.
-Initiatives included a briefing on Intel’s eCustoms solution, and a follow-up Dialogue Meeting with the General Department of Vietnam Customs, and planning for a “Suppliers’ Day” for Manufacturing Committee members.
+In 2012, Jonathan helped form AmCham’s first Manufacturing Committee and has served since in a leadership capacity.
+The committee was established to increase value for AmCham’s manufacturing sector members, including the supporting supply chain, by providing networking opportunities and collaborative solutions which cannot be achieved as effectively by individual member companies.
+The committee continues growing with more than 40 AmCham manufacturing leaders participating in its monthly meetings.
+Key initiatives include advocacy related to trade facilitation and the annual “Supplier’s Day.”

 In addition to being Managing Director at Axcela, Chris serves on the team that manages Loyola University Chicago’s activities in Vietnam.
 Chris role is Coordinator for Loyola’s Vietnam Study Abroad program, in which 20 or 25 undergraduates from various U.S. universities spend a semester in Vietnam, studying the culture, history, literature, and language of Vietnam.

-Before moving to Ho Chi Minh City, Chris spent his career in the banking and finance industry.
-After graduating from the Wharton School with an MBA in Finance in 1982, he worked in the treasury department at First Interstate Bancorp in Los Angeles, where he and a small team were pioneers in the financial derivatives market.
-In 1984, the derivatives team at First Interstate was hired by Kleinwort Benson, a large British investment bank, where they structured and traded the innovative financial instruments that are now commonplace.
-In 1985 Kleinwort Benson became a founding member of the International Swap Dealers Association (ISDA).
+Before moving to Vietnam, Chris spent his career in the banking and finance industry.
+After graduating from the Wharton School with an MBA in Finance, Chris worked at First Interstate Bancorp in Los Angeles, a company that in the early 1980’s was a pioneer in the financial derivatives market, along with J.P.
+Morgan, First Boston, Goldman Sachs, and the British Firm, Kleinwort Bensen.
+The derivatives team at First Interest was hired by Kleinwort Benson, where the team became a very important presence in the establishment of early derivatives trading.
+Chris’s firm, Kleinwort Bensen was a founding member of the International Swap Dealers Association (ISDA), founded in 1985.

 Lee Baker, Governor